 Leonardo prepared by writing a treatise on horses’ movements, their anatomy and how he might balance a figure in motion, with just two of the four legs on the ground.
 In 1493 he made a full size clay stature of his design.
-He developed a unique engineering process described in his notes.
+He developed a unique engineering process recorded in his notes.
 The statue was to be cast in two halves and then joined together.

-Unfortunately, his patron gave the bronze collected for the process to the Italian defenders of the city of Milan after it was attacked by an invading French army.
+Unfortunately, his patron gave the bronze collected for the sculpture to the Italian defenders of the city of Milan after it was attacked by an invading French army.
 The Italians lost, the clay model was used for archery practice by the French, and subsequently destroyed by weathering.

 End of Story?